-4.1 Security goals with unique nonce
+5.1 Security goals for unique nonce

-The security goals of TinyJAMBU for unique nonce are given in Table 4.1.
-We assume that each each key is used to process at most $2^{50}$ byes of messages (associated data, plaintext/ciphertext), and each message is at least 8 bytes.
-Note that the authentication security in Table 4.1 includes the integrity security of plaintext, associated data and nonce.
+The security goals of TinyJAMBU for unique nonce are given in Table 5.1.
+We assume that each key is used to process at most 2^{50} byes of messages (associated data, plaintext/ciphertext), and each message is at least 8 bytes.
+Note that the authentication security in Table 5.1 includes the integrity security of plaintext, associated data and nonce.